jadecobra/python_tdd_exercises/source/truth table 02: logical conjunction.rst

        def logical_conjunction(p, q):
            return True
     this makes the first of the four tests pass. the terminal updates to show the second line fails
-* how can we make this function return different values based on the input it receives? we can use `if statements <https://docs.python.org/3/tutorial/controlflow.html?highlight=statement#if-statements>`_
+* how can I make this function return different values based on the input it receives?
+I can use `if statements <https://docs.python.org/3/tutorial/controlflow.html?highlight=statement#if-statements>`_
 * add an `if statement <https://docs.python.org/3/reference/compound_stmts.html?highlight=return%20true#the-if-statement>`_ for the first case ``self.assertTrue(truth_table.logical_conjunction(True, True))`` where p is ``True`` and q is ``True``
   .. code-block:: python